basarat/demo-npm-package/script.md

 npm install demo-ts -S
 ```

-Now to use our package we don't actually need TypeScript e.g.
+Note that to use our package we don't actually need TypeScript e.g.

 ```
 node
 const pack = require('demo-ts');